Alumni卒業生: Aerosols in climate change エアロゾルと気候変動 (JST創発) TUAT Magazine

 農工大は教員ひとりに対する学生数が少ないので距離が近く、手厚くサポートしてくれる環境が魅力だと思います。ぜひこの場所で自分の興味のある分野に打ち込んでください。

 In June 2014, he completed his doctoral studies at the Graduate School of Bio-Application and Systems Engineering, Tokyo University of Agriculture and Technology.
-He is a promising aerosol researcher, having received the Best Paper Award from the American Chemical Society (ACS) in 2020.
+He is an aerosol researcher, having received the Best Paper Award from the American Chemical Society (ACS) in 2020.

 Uncovering the effects of aerosols on climate change

-In other words, aerosols are thought to have a cooling effect on the Earth, which may reduce global warming.
-However, no clear scientific knowledge has been found on the extent to potential climatic effects of aerosols, just as the relationship between global warming and greenhouse gases is not yet fully understood.
-In order to clarify this, I am exploring an “in-situ measurement” approach, in which each aerosol is examined in detail to obtain accurate data.
-This approach is expected to collect data with a higher degree of certainty, as conventional experimental methods only provide averaged data.
-In recognition of this innovation, the project was also selected by the Japan Science and Technology Agency (JST) FOREST (Fusion Oriented REsearch for disruptive Science and Technology) for FY2020.
+Aerosols can scatter and absorb sunlight, and also influence cloud formation.
+This means that aerosols may have a cooling effect on the Earth, which could counteract global warming.
+However, the exact impact of aerosols on the climate is still unclear, just like the relationship between global warming and greenhouse gases.
+To investigate this, I use an “in-situ measurement” method, which analyzes each aerosol individually to obtain accurate data.
+This method is more reliable than conventional methods that only provide average data.
+Because of this innovation, my project was selected by the Japan Science and Technology Agency (JST) FOREST (Fusion Oriented REsearch for disruptive Science and Technology) program in 2020.

-I studied at the Department of Chemical Engineering (now the Department of Applied Physics and Chemical Engineering) in the Faculty of Engineering while I was a student at the University.
-During my undergraduate period, my grades were poor and caused a lot of trouble for my lab supervisor, Professor Lenggoro. …… However, I have continued to pursue my interest in aerosols that I encountered in Lenggoro Lab.
-Specifically, I was able to take on the advanced challenge to study ” the impact of aerosols on plant and human systems” project, which was being conducted in collaboration between the Faculty of Engineering and the Faculty of Agriculture in a research area supported by the Japanese government, and I believe this was the catalyst that led me to pursue a career as a researcher.
-I think that TUAT is attractive because the number of students per faculty member is small, so students are close to each other, and the environment is very supportive.
-I hope you will devote yourself to your field of interest here.
+I graduated from the Department of Chemical Engineering (now the Department of Applied Physics and Chemical Engineering) in the Faculty of Engineering.
+When I was an undergraduate student, my grades were not good and I troubled my supervisor, Professor Lenggoro. …… However, I have always been fascinated by aerosols since I joined Lenggoro Lab.
+In particular, I was able to work on an advanced project that studied “the impact of aerosols on plant and human systems”, which was a collaboration between the Faculty of Engineering and the Faculty of Agriculture in a government-funded research area.
+I think this project inspired me to become a researcher.
+I think that TUAT is a great place to study because the student-faculty ratio is low, so students can interact with each other and get support from their professors.
+I hope you (current and future students) will find your passion here and pursue it with enthusiasm.